bingeli1212/nitrile-preview/doc/DOC-diagram.md

 The lego-size-operation would set the size of the stacking.
-It expectes three integers, each representing the number of maximum Lego pieces in these directions.
+It expectes three integers, each representing the number of maximum Lego pieces in these directions: x, y and z.
 The x-direction is the horizontal, the y-direction is the depth, and the z-direction is the height.

 The Lego pieces are first added and deleted, and then the lego-show operation is called to draw all the pieces in the